spree/spree/guides/content/user/orders/searching-orders.md

 section: creating-products
 ---

-When you click the **Orders** tab on the Admin Dashboard, you are instantly presented with a summary of the most recent orders your store has received.
+When you click the **Orders** tab on the Admin Interface, you are instantly presented with a summary of the most recent orders your store has received.

 ![Initial List of Orders](/images/user/orders/list_of_orders.jpg)